metomic/blog/_posts/2019-04-23-cookies-are-a-perfect-and-irresistible-distraction-from-other-bad-things.md

     Hash: 74ebf5c96a2ee7ec638c57d61dee875a

 So, with hashing just remember: slight changes result in a completely different hash, but hashing 'georgia123' will always give the same result.
-This is why hashing is used for anonymously identifying users.
+This is why hashing is useful for anonymously identifying users.

 ## Getting a hash out of an image: easier than you think